llefaucheur/GRAPH_INTERPRETER/stream_doc/NodesDescription.md

  Use-case :
     - dispatch debug commands and allow a new graph to be downloaded
     - update the graph or an ML model, optional reset
+    - Jump to +/- N nodes in the list,
+      Un/Lock a section of the graph

 ```
 node